 I have been using the popular 7-Zip for close to a decade now and quite happy with it.
-Unlike most PC users, I use the webmail services to send and receive tens of files every day, and I make sure to compress and password protect my Zip files before sending.
+Unlike most PC users, I use webmail services to send and receive tens of files every day, and I make sure to compress and password protect my Zip files before sending them.

 While searching for a software to handle RAR files on Windows Phone, I stumbled upon a new compression utility called Zipware.
 At first, this utility looked like any other free compression utility out there, but after installing and playing around, I realized that it’s one of the best free compression utilities available for Windows operating system.

-The ability to convert popular archives formats to zip, 7z or exe is probably the best feature of Zipware, and the feature makes this free utility one of the must have tools.
+The ability to convert popular archives formats to zip, 7z, or exe is probably the best feature of Zipware, and it makes this free utility one of the must-have tools.

-Besides that, it allows you create password protected archives using AES-256 encryption, along with options to create self-extracting archives.
+Besides that, it allows you to create password-protected archives using AES-256 encryption, along with options to create self-extracting archives.

-Like other file archiving tools out there, Zipware also adds some useful options to file context menu, but doesn’t clutter your file context menu in the process.
-As you can see, it uses cascading menu style to make sure that your context menu is not cluttered.’
+Like other file archiving tools out there, Zipware also adds some useful options to file context menu but doesn’t clutter your file context menu in the process.
+As you can see, it uses the cascading menu style to make sure that your context menu is not cluttered.’

 Zipware also comes with a password manager to store and manage your credentials, but since there are better tools out there for the job, not everyone might be interested in this.

 When it comes to compression ratio and compression time, it’s hard to better the popular 7-Zip in the free category.
-That said, unless you’re are going to compress large files every date, compression ratio and time don’t play a vital role while choosing a good archiving tool.
+That said, unless you’re are going to compress large files every date, compression ratio and time don’t play a vital role while choosing an excellent archiving tool.
 You will hardly save a couple of seconds while using 7-Zip.

-Overall, Zipware is a good archive software with impressive list of features.
-As said before, if are not looking to save a few seconds during compression, this free software is definitely better than most of the tools out there.
-Don’t go by our words, give it a try.
+Overall, Zipware is a good archive software with an impressive list of features.
+As said before, if you are not looking to save a few seconds during compression, this free software is definitely better than most of the tools out there.
+Don’t go by our words.
+Give it a try right away.